 To Can Grape Juice

-Step 1: First my daughter and I sterilized quart jars, rings and lids.
+Step 1: First I sterilized quart jars, rings and lids. (the day ahead)

 Step 2: We washed all the grapes in big bowls of cool water.

-Step 3: Next We took our bowls of washed grapes onto the patio and listened to a tape while we pulled all the grapes off the stems.
-This was the longest step but was super easy work and fun to enjoy this profitable time together singing and listening to tapes and visiting about upcoming things.
-Now all the grapes are clean and stemmed.
+Step 3: Next We took our bowls of washed grapes onto the patio while we pulled all the grapes off the stems.
+This was the longest step but was super easy work and fun to enjoy this time together singing talking about upcoming things.
+Now once all the grapes are clean and stemmed then….

-Step 4: We placed 2 ½ cups of grapes in each hot quart jar.
+Step 4: We placed 2 ½ cups of grapes into each hot quart jar.

 Step 5: Then sprinkled in ½ cup sugar (or choice of sweetener).

 Step 7: We gave each jar a good stir (a very good stir!) with a long handled spoon to dissolve the sugar.
 This is important as the sugar doesn’t dissolve well if you don’t stir it well not before water bathing the jars.
-In the past, when in a hurry, I’ve skipped the stirring and gotten a hard disc lump of sugar on the bottom of the jar after its gone in the canner.
+In the past, when in a hurry, I’ve skipped the stirring and then you get a hard rock disc of sugar on the bottom of the jar after its gone in the canner.
 So give each one a stir to dissolve that sugar nicely in each jar.

-Step 8: Cap and seal your jars and process quarts in water bath for 10 minutes and can and cool as you would for any canning.
+Step 8: Lastly, Cap and seal your jars.
+Process quarts in a water bath canner for 10 minutes and can and cool as you would for any canning.

 Now to serve the juice, pour your jar of grape juice in a colander or small strainer over a pitcher, squishing the contents to get all the juice you can from the grapes and skins.
 Add ice cubes to your pitcher of strained juice and serve.
 I think over months of storage the juice becomes richer, but we never have any left by spring!
 Most recipes call for a lot more sugar when its canned up, but we found we love it less sweet; so you can taste the deep rich grape flavor.